-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the institutional president that the U. T. System Board of Regents approve changes to the criteria for admission to the Master of Science in Nursing - Neonatal Nurse Practitioner degree programs at U. T. Arlington as described on the following pages.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the institutional president that the U. T. System Board of Regents approve changes to the criteria for admission to the Master of Science in Nursing - Neonatal Nurse Practitioner degree programs at U. T. Arlington as described below.